todthomson/intro-to-linux-dotnetcore-docker/Part1.md

   ![11-system-motherboard](Part1/11-system-motherboard.png)

-  __Note:__ Windows generally expects its hardware clock in to be in _local time_.
-Macintosh (and most other operating systems) run their hardware clocks in _UTC by default_.
+  __Note:__ Windows generally expects its hardware clock in to be in _local time_. macOS (and most other operating systems) run their hardware clock in _UTC by default_.
 Windows can be told it's hardware clock is in UTC using via the registry as described [here](http://superuser.com/a/975764/120578).

 #### System => Processor

 1. Determine how many __Processor(s)__ to assign to your new VM.
-I recommend a minimum of `1` and a maximum of `half the number` of __logical__ CPU cores of your host machine e.g. in my case I have a `2015 MacBook Pro` with `4 physical / 8 logical` CPU cores, so I _could_ set the virtual CPU cores to `4`, however I just selected `1` as that's all I will need for Linux.
+I recommend a minimum of `1` and a maximum of `half the number` of __logical__ CPU cores of your host machine e.g. in my case I have a `2015 MacBook Pro` with `4 physical / 8 logical` CPU cores, so I _could_ set the virtual CPU cores to `4`, however I just select `1` as that's all I will need for Linux.

 2. Check __enable PAE/NX__.